Themaister/slang-shaders/spec/SHADER_SPEC.md

 This was considered, but there are several convenience problems with having a shading spec around pure SPIR-V.
 The first problem is metadata.
-In GLSL, we can quite easily extend with custom #pragmas or similar, but there is no trivial way to do this in SPIR-V outside writing custom tools to emit special metadata as debug information or similar.
+In GLSL, we can quite easily extend with custom #pragmas or similar, but there is no trivial way to do this in SPIR-V outside writing custom tools to emit special metadata as debug information or similar with OpSource.

 We could also have this metadata outside in a separate file, but juggling more files means more churn, which we should try to avoid.
 The other problem is convenience.
 If RetroArch only accepts SPIR-V, we would need an explicit build step outside RetroArch first before we could test a shader.
 This gets very annoying during shader development,